lesyasirotko63/Technical-Writer-Portfolio/api-contact-informers.md

 ## Endpoint GET /v2/informers/aum

-Returns a list of contact informers and their associated AUM data.
+Returns a list of contact informers and their total Assets Under Management (AUM).
+The endpoint retrieves portfolio-level information associated with a specific contact.

 ---